lfalcao9113/backslash/README.md

 # Backslash replacer
-Fast alternative to replace backslash (\) with slash (/).
+Fast alternative to replace backslash (\\) with slash (/).
 It uses the clipboard as a shortcut.
-Now you can set path to files in a faster way.
+Now you can set path to files in a faster way in programs like R and Python.